 "We’re still a young company and are taking our new product development one step at a time.
 Our roots are in cyclocross and gravel and that's where we are focusing much of our attention.
 We decided we wanted to start with gravel and ’cross for tubeless and likely road will follow," Huseby said.
-"With a larger-volume tyre, one can use more protection and still get a relatively supple feel.
+"With a larger-volume tire, one can use more protection and still get a relatively supple feel.
 As you decrease volume and still add belts and reinforcement the ride quality can suffer.
-Most higher-end tubeless-type tyres made for mountain bikes utilise a significant rubber content in the sidewall which help with sealing, but also with some armoring.
+Most higher-end tubeless-type tires made for mountain bikes utilize a significant rubber content in the sidewall which help with sealing, but also with some armoring.

 Michelin, Vittoria and Continental abstain from road tubeless entirely

 Vittoria investigated the technology with internal testing, but decided not to push forward.
-"We do not currently produce tubeless road tyres, since the current competitor offerings do not exceed the performance of our proven cotton tubular construction," said Vittoria vice president Ken Avery.
+"We do not currently produce tubeless road tires, since the current competitor offerings do not exceed the performance of our proven cotton tubular construction," said Vittoria vice president Ken Avery.

 Michelin declined to respond for this column, but staffers in the past have said that Michelin experimented early on with the technology but declined to produce it because the company didn't see the benefit.